 Turbine Delivery Route

 It is anticipated that turbine components will be transported along the national and regional road network from Waterford Port.
 It is anticipated that components will travel along the M1 and N2 to Monaghan Town before travelling via the R188, R183 and R189 (via Swans Cross and Newbliss) to the site entrance.
-In order to accommodate oversized loads, some permanent and temporary upgrade works are proposed at the along this route.
+In order to accommodate oversized loads, some permanent and temporary upgrade works are proposed at certain points along this route.

 Part of the wind farm construction works will include permanent upgrades to the L62012 and L62013 local roads.